 Faculty Support is below.

 Please uninstall the prior version from the Control Panel, then download the new version and install it.
 You may re-register to get the download link.
+If you are running version 19.0, please update as it will expire in September 2022.

 Set the structure type to plane frame in the project settings.
 To model truss members use member end-releases or the simple-simple connection type to prevent moment-transfer at each end.